balabit/syslog-ng-gitbook/chapters/chapter_5/section_2.md

 # Getting started with implementing Java destinations

 Java is one of the most widely used programming languages, and being able to write syslog-ng destinations in Java will allow you to easily interface with any Java codebase.
-In this section, you will learn how to create a java destination for syslog-ng which takes messages and logs them to a file.
+In this section, you will learn how to create a Java destination for syslog-ng, which takes messages and logs them to a file.
 This tutorial assumes a basic understanding of Java.

-###The syslog-ng config file
+###The syslog-ng configuration file

-To create a Java destination, you will need to specify the destination of your compiled Java destination in your syslog-ng configuration file.
-It must be compiled into either a .class file or a .jar file.
+To create a Java destination, you will have to specify the destination of your compiled Java destination in your syslog-ng configuration file.
+It must be compiled into either a `.class` file or a `.jar` file.
-If compiled into a .class file, the class path argument must be the folder containing the .class file.
+If compiled into a `.class` file, the class path argument must be the folder containing the `.class` file.

-Here is an example of a Java destination in the config file, where the java destination is compiled to a .class file:
+The following example demonstrates a Java destination in the configuration file, where the Java destination is compiled to a `.class` file:

 ```c
 destination java_to_file{